makerdao/community/governance/polls/templates/MIP10c9-SP# - Whitelist $whitelisted_entity on $whitelisted_oracle Oracle -  $date_MONTH_DD,_YYYY.md

 ## Review

-Please review the discussion [thread]($discussion_link) to inform your position on this issue before voting.
+Please review the application [thread]($discussion_link) to inform your position on this issue before voting.

 ## Next Steps